 My first stop during my role as lamplighter was over in the neighborhood of Park Slope.
 A good number of people there have restored their old brownstones to the point where they have gas lamps out front again!
 They're definitely going to need my help tonight!

 Oh no!
 It looks like this lamp is out!
 This is a job for...
 Lamplighter-Rex!
 Roar!
+My torch seems to be doing the trick!
+Burn, baby, burn!
+Roar!

 Now that's more like it!
 Looks like my work here in Park Slope is done!
 All the beautiful old gas lights are flickering away, adding to the curb appeal of the neighborhood, and spreading their warmth near and thin!
 From Park Slope I decided to head south through Brooklyn and help spread light throughout the rest of the borough.
 But it turns out some neighborhoods weren't going to need my help at all!